navjotsagoo/pcf-aws-govcloud/README.md

 > /dev/xvde (stemcell - 10 G)
 > /dev/xvdg (opsmanager - 100 G)

-Format them with ext4 and mount them to generic VM
+Format them with ext4 and mount them to generic VM.
+See commands from above.

-## Copy the files independently to EBS volumes
+## Copy files to EBS volumes
 ```bash
 dd if=3363.stemcell.raw of=/dev/xvde
 dd if=ops.manager.raw of=/dev/xvdg bs=512K
 ```

-Detach Volumes from Generic VM
+Detach EBS Volumes from Generic VM
 Create Snapshots for each volume

 For Stemcell snapshot, create an AMI with /dev/sda1: snapshot + /dev/sdb instance-store, HVM